 You are here: About Us Jeff Matranga, Ph.D., ABPP

-Dr. Matranga serves on the advisory board for the Prevention and Healthy Living program at MaineGeneral; created by the generous philanthropy of Peter Alfond; the programs offer affordable wellness classes in topics ranging from healthy cooking to meditation and yoga.
+Advisory Board for the Prevention and Healthy Living program at MaineGeneral Medical Center, 2013-present.
+Created by the philanthropy of Peter Alfond, the programs offer affordable wellness programs in topics ranging from healthy cooking to meditation and yoga.

 Teacher of the Year, 2010, awarded from the graduating Family Medicine residents of the Maine-Dartmouth Family Medicine Residency program for “outstanding teaching and dedication to our education and growth.”

 President of Maine Psychological Association, 2012 & 2013.
 Have served in other roles over the years, including President-Elect, 2010 & 2011; Past-President 2014 & 2015.